cisco/mindmeld/source/quickstart/10_deploy_to_production.rst

     "version": "2.0"
   }

-The web service responds with a JSON data structure containing the application response along with the detailed output for all of the machine learning components of the Workbench platform.
+The web service responds with a JSON data structure containing the application response along with the detailed output for all of the machine learning components of the MindMeld platform.

 ..
-See the :ref:`User Guide <userguide>` for more about the Workbench request and response interface format.
+See the :ref:`User Guide <userguide>` for more about the MindMeld request and response interface format.

 ..
 Cloud Deployment
 .. ~~~~~~~~~~~~~~~~~~~~~~~~~